slint-ui/slint/docs/layouting.md

 ### Stretch algorithm

-When the `alignement` is set to stretch (the default), the elements are sized to their minimum size, then the extra space is shared amongst element proportional to their stretch factor set with the `horizontal-stretch` and `vertical-stretch` properties.
+When the `alignment` is set to stretch (the default), the elements are sized to their minimum size, then the extra space is shared amongst element proportional to their stretch factor set with the `horizontal-stretch` and `vertical-stretch` properties.
 But the size does not exceed the maximum size.
 The stretch factor is a floating point number.
 The elements that have a default content size usually defaults to 0